Summer’s officially in full swing, and if you’re anything like me, you’re itching get away for a few days.

 Stay away from caffeine and carbonation, as well as excess alcohol.

-Now, get out there and enjoy the final stretch of summer!
+Now, get out there and enjoy the summer!
 Doctor’s orders.